emersonloureiro/knit/README.md

         dirWithAllPermissions = [ls -al | grep '${flag}'] }

-The outcome of bash commands are handled internally as a list, where each element of the list is one line of the output of the command.
+The outcome of bash commands are handled internally as a single string.
+You can make that a list though, where each element of the list is one line of the output of the command, by appending ```.asList``` to the command.
 That, plus some functional-style operations on lists allow something like:

     func main {
-      rootFiles = [ls -al | grep 'root'] rootFiles.foreach {
+      rootFiles = [ls -al | grep 'root'].asList
+      rootFiles.foreach {
         rootFile -> {
           print(rootFile)